NYC Christmas Visit: Must Sees & Free Adventures In The City

 If you know you are coming and want to see this attraction, book your tickets in advance.

-Tickets are $25.50/ person for a reserve or pedestal ticket, $28.50 for crown access, and sell out 6 weeks in advance typically.
-So check your options as soon as you know your travel dates.
+A Pedestal or crown access, $32.30/ per person.
+Tickets and sell out 8 weeks in advance typically.
+Check your options as soon as you know your travel dates.
 Late afternoon tours, after 2PM and 3PM, will not have enough time to stop at Ellis Island Immigration Museum.

 Regardless of if you are going up into the statue or not, the ferry ride and Ellis Island are worth the trip.
 The views of the skyline, historical presence and monumental significance are awe inspiring.
 Dress for the weather, plan for some lines and a security check to enter.